smyrgeorge/actor4k/README.md

 ## Run the example.

-The included example tries to simulate a very simple bank accounting system.
+The included example tries to simulate a basic bank accounting system.

 It defines an `AccountActor` that can handle only two simple commands, `Req.GetAccount` and `Req.ApplyTx`.

 The client `examples-bank-client` generates traffic.
-At the end will check the available balance (should be zero).
+In the end will check the available balance (should be zero).

-So, with this example we validate the cluster consistency.
+So, with this example, we validate the cluster consistency.

 Run the following script (it will also build the project).